 Program and Admission Schedule

-The master degree program is a full-time Fall-Spring-Fall program, and is only offered at the midtown Manhattan campus.
+The Master of Science in Architecture, Urban, and Regional Design is a full-time Fall-Spring-Fall program, and is only offered at the midtown Manhattan campus.
 It begins in September only, for a total of three consecutive semesters.
 Applicants should submit all materials as early as possible in order to ensure enough time for review and obtain an I-20 (international students).
 Ideally, applicants (particularly international applicants) should submit all materials including portfolio and references by March 1.
 Applicants will be accepted after the deadline of March 1 only if there is room.

 NYIT Online Application Form